Non-Cooperative Rational Interactive Proofs: Upper Bounds: ncRIP Protocols with Utility Gap

 \section{Upper Bounds: ncRIP Protocols with Utility Gap}

 \seclabel{upper}

-In this section, we prove matching upper bounds on the classes of ncRIP protocols with constant, polynomial and exponential utility gaps.
-We focus on the upper bound for $\cncRIP$ and $\pncRIP$, in which a polynomial-time Turing machine needs to simulate the protocol with a constant and polynomial number of queries to an $\sf{NEXP}$ oracle respectively.
+In this section, we prove matching upper bounds on the classes of ncRIP protocols with constant and polynomial utility gaps.
+In particular, we show that any language in $\cncRIP$ (or $\pncRIP$) can be decided by a polynomial-time Turing machine with a constant (resp. polynomial) number of queries to an $\sf{NEXP}$ oracle.

-To simulate an ncRIP protocol, we need to find a strategy profile ``close enough'' to the dominant SSE so that the answer bit is still correct, that is, it is sufficient to find any strategy profile that satisfies the utility gap guarantee.
-We formalize this restatement of~\defref{rewardgap} below. \begin{observation} Given input $x$ and an $\alpha(n)$-utility gap ncRIP protocol $(V, \vec{P})$, let $s$ be a strategy profile such that for all subforms $H_I$ (reachable under $s$), and for all provers $P_j$ acting in $H_I$:
+To simulate an ncRIP protocol, we need to find a strategy profile ``close enough'' to the dominant SSE so that the answer bit is still correct, i.e. a strategy profile that satisfies the utility-gap guarantee.
+We formalize this restatement of~\defref{rewardgap} below. \begin{observation} Given input $x$ and an ncRIP protocol $(V, \vec{P})$ with $\alpha(n)$-utility gap, let $s$ be a strategy profile such that for all reachable subforms $H_I$ and all provers $P_j$ acting in $H_I$,

 where $s^*$ is a dominant SSE.
 Then, the answer bit $c$ under $s$ must be correct. \end{observation}

 There are several challenges involved in finding a strategy profile satisfying Observation~\ref{gaprestate}.